 We’re encouraging landlords to help their tenants benefit from the national rollout of smart meters, and to tell you they are happy for you to install one.
 If your tenancy agreement says you need your landlord’s permission to alter metering at your property, your landlord or letting agency should not unreasonably prevent it.

 For more information, see How to switch energy supplier if you're a tenant.

-You have a choice about how your energy consumption data is used, apart from where it is required for billing and other regulated purposes.
+Your smart meter will store data about your energy use every 30 minutes.
+You have a choice about how this data is used, apart from where is it is needed to bill you and for other regulated purposes.

-You will be able to see your real-time energy consumption data on your in-home display.
-You will also be able to download detailed historical data from your home network, should you wish to.
+You will be able to see your real-time and historical energy use data on your in-home display.
+You will also be able to share data with third parties such as switching sites if you choose to.

 Get help and advice

 If you need help, advice or further assistance:

 - contact your gas or electricity supplier in the first instance

 - contact the Citizens Advice consumer helpline (opens another website)